pauldwhitman/uaegoldenvisa/README.md

 ![EHS booking stage 1](./images/4-booking-1.png)

-For your Unified Number, enter the _U.I.D._ No from your eVisa PDF.
-For your Arabic name, copy and paste this from your eVisa PDF.
+For your Unified Number, enter the _U.I.D._ No from your _Entry Permit_ PDF.
+For your Arabic name, copy and paste this from your _Entry Permit_ PDF.

 ![EHS booking stage 1](./images/4-booking-2.png)

+As you are applying for a GV, your sponsor is yourself.
+If you are applying for your dependent, put your name in this field.

 ![EHS booking stage 1](./images/4-booking-3.png)

-### Formal ICA process name
-`RESIDENCY - Golden Residence - PERSONS WHO ARE TALENTED PIONEERS - ISSUE RESIDENCE`.

-### Purpose
-Get an Emirates ID.

-### Input

-### Attachments required
+### If I'm pregnant, do I still need to perform the x-ray part of the medical test?
+No. They will perform a blood test to confirm you are pregnant.

-You do not need to upload your medical certificate.
+### Do I need to upload the results of the medical certificate anywhere?
+No, this is done automatically.

+### Attachments
+Befor
 |#|Attachment|Description|
 |-|-|-|
 |1|A COPY OF THE PASSPORT OF THE BENEFICIARY OF THE SERVICE|Your passport.
 Ensure your passport has not expired.|